Types of Heat Pump

 Heat pumps require the use of electricity to achieve this reverse of cold to warm transfer and so they are not technically a renewable technology, though the amount of electrical power needed is much less than the energy that we get from these devices as an end product.

-All types of heat pumps are eligible for the government’s Renewable Heat Incentive scheme which means your installation could be earning money back for the energy it produces.
+All types of heat pumps are eligible for the government’s Renewable Heat Incentive scheme (closed to new applicants on 31st of March 2022 and replaced by the Boiler Upgrade Scheme (BUS)) which means your installation could be earning money back for the energy it produces.

 Air Source Heat Pumps

 If you live in a moderate or settled climate such as we do in the UK, an air source heat pump can provide heating for your home or business.
 The heat pump unit is normally fitted to the side of the building, drawing in the air from outside, transferring the heat by means of compression and two coils made of conductive copper tubing.
 When heating is required, liquid refrigerant in the outside coil extracts the heat from the air and evaporates, passing into the inside coil where the gas returns to a liquid to produce warmth that can then be fed into your household heating system.